rio-connect/rio-connect.github.io/index.md

 ### User Home Page

-Home page of the user.
+Home page of a regular user.
+This page shows the user's contact information, as well as any clubs and interest areas they have saved.

 <p align="center">
  <img width="75%" class="img-fluid" src="doc/user-home-page.png">